-In closing, 2020 has been an extraordinary year in many ways.
-Strong operating performance, increasing asset values, growing distributions, and new development partnerships that speak to the overall quality and continuing potential of Skyline Commercial REIT.
+So, to summarize, the REIT has enjoyed an extraordinary year in every way.
+Strong operating performance, increasing asset values, growing unit values, and a growing supply of new development projects and acquisitions speak to the overall quality and continuing potential of Skyline Commercial REIT.

-Your Skyline Commercial REIT management team looks forward to what is expected to be an equally exciting 2021.
+Your management team looks forward to what is expected to be an equally exciting 2022.